jacekkrawiec/IRBStudio/README.md

 Please feel free to open an issue or submit a pull request.

+## Documentation & Examples

+- See `docs/` and `documentation/` for project plans and technical documentation.
+- See `examples/` for example scripts.
+- See `notebooks/` for interactive demos.

 ---
 *This project is for educational and research purposes and should not be used for actual regulatory capital calculation without independent verification.*